Surgery Opening Hours

-If you are prescribed Warfarin, Methotrexate or some other medication such as Lithium, then it is very important for both your safety and for the protection of the individual who prescribes your medication for you to have regular blood monitoring to ensure that the drug is working correctly and that you remain on a safe and effective dose of the drug.
+Some medications require drug monitoring and it is very important for both your safety and for the protection of the individual who prescribes your medication for you to have regular blood tests to ensure that the drug is working correctly and that you remain on a safe and effective dose of the drug.

 For this reason, if you are prescribed any of this type of medication, it is vital for you to co-operate with the monitoring requirements of that particular drug and present us with your monitoring record, before we can issue further supplies of the drug.
 For instance, if you are prescribed Warfarin you will already be familiar with the yellow book / yellow paper sheet system.

 If you do not provide us with this information at the time of requesting further supplies of this medication, we will not be able to issue further supplies of that drug, which may have very serious consequences for your health.

 In some cases this is now a legal requirement and not just a requirement of the practice – please remember this is for your safety as well as protecting the clinician who prescribes your medication for your benefit.